sonic-net/SONiC/doc/pic/recursive_route.md

 For achieving this quick fixup, we need the following changes.
 1. Change NHG ID hash method
 2. Add a new function zebra_rnh_fixup_depends() to make a quick fixup on involved NHGs in dataplanes.
+3. Use pic_nh for backwalking from underlay events to overlay NHGs
-3. Throttle protocol client's route update events if needed
+4. Throttle protocol client's route update events if needed

 We will describe each change in detail in the following sections.